How Can You Create A Business Natural Disaster Plan?

 - As an added precaution, you may also want to research places where you could temporarily relocate your operations if disaster strikes.

 - Maintain a comprehensive, up-to-date inventory of the items and equipment used in your business.
-Consider videotaping these assets and storing both the inventory and video in a safe location away from your business.
+Consider capturing these assets in photographs or video and securing the images and inventory files offsite.

 - Institute regular backup procedures for critical software and data to help ensure your business maintains access to the digital infrastructure it needs.

 A business natural disaster plan will help get you up and running.

 Following the disaster, you'll want to resume business as quickly as possible:

 - Keep a name and telephone number list of contractors or repair firms who could make emergency temporary repairs or board up windows should some of your buildings be damaged.